Antarctica: Etymology

-Belief by Europeans in the existence of a Terra Australis—a vast continent in the far south of the globe to balance the northern lands of Europe, Asia, and North Africa—had existed as an intellectual concept since classical antiquity.
-The belief in such a land lasted until the European discovery of Australia.
+European ideas regarding the existence of a Terra Australis—a vast continent in the far south of the globe to balance the northern lands of Europe, Asia, and North Africa—had existed as an intellectual concept since classical antiquity.
+Terra Australis was therefore the name used to refer to all hypothetical landmasses proposed to be where Antarctica is now known to exist.
+Assertion of the presence of such a land lasted until the European discovery of Australia.

-During the early 19th century, explorer Matthew Flinders doubted the existence of a detached continent south of Australia (then called New Holland) and thus advocated for the "Terra Australis" name to be used for Australia instead.
-In 1824, the colonial authorities in Sydney officially renamed the continent of New Holland to Australia, leaving the term "Terra Australis" unavailable as a reference to Antarctica.
+In the early 19th century, explorer Matthew Flinders doubted the existence of a detached continent south of Australia, then called New Holland, and advocated for the "Terra Australis" name to be used for Australia instead.
+In 1824, the colonial authorities in Sydney renamed the continent of New Holland to Australia, leaving the term "Terra Australis" unavailable as a reference to Antarctica.
 Over the following decades, geographers used phrases such as "the Antarctic Continent".
 They searched for a more poetic replacement, suggesting names such as Ultima and Antipodea.
 Antarctica was adopted in the 1890s, with the first use of the name being attributed to the Scottish cartographer John George Bartholomew.

-Antarctica has also been known by the moniker Great White South, after which British photographer Herbert Ponting named one of his books on Antarctic photography, possibly as a counterpart to the epithet Great White North for Canada.